Dosage Form: tablet

 Trandolapril can cause symptomatic hypotension.
 Like other ACE inhibitors, Trandolapril has only rarely been associated with symptomatic hypotension in uncomplicated hypertensive patients.
 Symptomatic hypotension is most likely to occur in patients who have been salt- or volume-depleted as a result of prolonged treatment with diuretics, dietary salt restriction, dialysis, diarrhea, or vomiting.
 Volume and/or salt depletion should be corrected before initiating treatment with Trandolapril.
 (See PRECAUTIONS - Drug Interactions and ADVERSE REACTIONS.)
 In controlled and uncontrolled studies, hypotension was reported as an adverse event in 0.6% of patients and led to discontinuations in 0.1% of patients.

-In patients with excessive hypotension, which may be associated with oliguria or azotemia, and rarely, with acute renal failure and death.
+In patients with concomitant congestive heart failure, with or without associated renal insufficiency, ACE inhibitor therapy may cause excessive hypotension, which may be associated with oliguria or azotemia, and rarely, with acute renal failure and death.
 In such patients, Trandolapril therapy should be started at the recommended dose under close medical supervision.
-These patients should be followed closely during the first 2 weeks of treatment and, thereafter, whenever the dosage of Trandolapril or diuretic is increased.
-(See DOSAGE AND ADMINISTRATION.)
+These patients should be followed closely during the first 2 weeks of treatment and, thereafter, whenever the dosage of Trandolapril or diuretic is increased. (see DOSAGE AND ADMINISTRATION.)
 Care in avoiding hypotension should also be taken in patients with ischemic heart disease, aortic stenosis, or cerebrovascular disease.